 ALTER TABLE team_membership ADD PRIMARY KEY (user_id, team_id);

-If none of the existing columns or a combination of the existing columns can not be used as the primary key, then you should add a new separate id column.
-See how to deal with it in the Alter table error example.
+If none of the existing columns or a combination of the existing columns cannot be used as the primary key, add a new separate id column.
+Check how to deal with it in Example: alter table error.

 ALTER TABLE mytable ADD id BIGINT PRIMARY KEY AUTO_INCREMENT;

 ALTER TABLE statement for a large table, you may encounter an error similar to the following:

 Creating index 'PRIMARY' required more than 'mysql.innodb_online_alter_log_max_size' bytes of modification log.
 Please try again.